Calisthenics vs weights: Which one is better?

 Also, if you are obese, it is much safer to start with weight lifting.

 Which type of training is better for isolating specific muscles?

 Weights, on the other hand, allow you to specifically target any muscle in the body.
-But if your goal is to develop total body strength, then muscle isolation shouldn’t be your focus.

 6) Functional Strength:

 Which type of training is better for building functional strength?